labex-labs/open-source-labs/rust/rust-book/lab-ch12-04-testing-the-librarys-functionality/step4.md

 # Iterating Through Lines with the lines Method

 Rust has a helpful method to handle line-by-line iteration of strings, conveniently named `lines`, that works as shown in Listing 12-17.
-Note that this won’t compile yet.
+Note that this won't compile yet.

 Filename: `src/lib.rs`